ConstanzaSchibber/constanzaschibber.github.io/index.md

 bigimg:
   - "/img/IMG_20151103_065613.jpg"
   - "/img/IMG_20150820_161317.jpg": "Saint Louis, MO"
+  - "/img/IMG_2463.jpg": "Cardinal"

 ---

-I am a *Postdoctoral Fellow in Political Methodology and Data Science* at the Department of Politics, University of Virginia.
-I recently received a *PhD in Political Science* at Washington University in Saint Louis.
+I am a *Postdoctoral Fellow in Political Methodology and Data Science* at the Department of Politics, University of Virginia, and I recently received a *PhD in Political Science* at Washington University in Saint Louis.
+I will be joining the Department of Political Science at Michigan State University as *Assistant Professor* in Political Methodology in the Summer of 2017.
+I will also be affiliated to the Social Science Data Analytics initiative.

 In a nutshell, **my research uses Bayesian statistics to uncover the effects of political institutions on elite and citizen behavior**.
 I have a particular interest in the measurement of complex concepts, the analysis of multilevel data structures, the application of texts-as-data, and the empirical implications of theoretical models.

 **How political institutions affect the correspondence between the policies that citizens and representatives desire and the outcomes that democratic governments produce is the core concern that motivates my research agenda.**  In 2016, one of my collaborative projects was awarded the *Carrie Chapman Catt Prize for research in Women and Politics*.